 High Cholesterol and High Blood Pressure Can Cause Retinal Vein Occlusion

-These common conditions can hurt four parts of your eye and their functioning:
+These common conditions can hurt four parts of your eyes and their functioning:

 The eyes are not only your windows to the world but also a window to your arteries.
-Just as too much cholesterol builds up on the walls of blood vessels and results in the formation of a thick plaque, retinal vein occlusion take places when the blood flowing into and away from the eye experiences a blockage on the way.
+Just as too much cholesterol builds up on the walls of blood vessels and results in the formation of a thick plaque, retinal vein occlusion takes place when the blood flowing into and away from the eye experiences a blockage on the way.

-The rate at which blood flows through the vessels keeps coming down and ultimately a blood clot is developed.
+The rate at which blood flows through the vessels keeps decreasing and ultimately a blood clot is developed.
 This is easily comparable to having a blocked artery.
 The retinal tissue senses light to create impulses that are transmitted to the brain via the optic nerve to the brain.

 As the central retina artery gets narrower or blocked by cholesterol, the connection between the optic nerve and the brain also gets blocked.
 The result is painless loss of sight.

 Researchers have pointed out that both high blood pressure and high cholesterol appear to increase a person’s risk for retinal vein occlusion.
 They state that people with high blood pressure have more than three times the risk of developing the condition, and those with high cholesterol are at a slightly lesser risk of 2.5 times.